Restorative Dentistry – Falls Church, VA

-If you need restorative care, Dr. Berrada and Dr. Glikman of Tysons Dental Esthetics can help.
+If you need restorative care, Dr. Berrada of Tysons Dental Esthetics can help.
 With personalized restorative care, we can treat cavities, replace one or more missing teeth, and relieve any dental pain.
 Prior to beginning your treatment, our team will complete a thorough oral health assessment to determine your needs.
 We’ll also talk to you about the kinds of results you hope to achieve.
 Then, once we have all the information we need, we can assemble a treatment plan.
 If you have any questions about the plan we recommend, we would be happy to answer them.
-To schedule a restorative visit, simply contact us today.
+To schedule a visit for restorative dentistry in Falls Church, VA, simply contact us today.

 Dental Crowns & Bridges

 A crown can restore integrity to a damaged or decayed tooth.
 And, with our dental office’s CEREC machine, we can provide custom-made results in just a single appointment.
 Learn more by visiting our page for one-visit crowns.

 A dental bridge uses a custom-made prosthetic tooth, plus one or two supporting crowns, to help patients replace a single missing tooth.
 Once in place, your restorative piece will literally bridge the gap in your smile.

 Over time, it’s possible for teeth to become weak and damaged.
 Sometimes this is because of decay, and in other cases, it may be the result of a crack, chip, or some other injury.
 Thankfully, there’s a way to restore your vulnerable tooth.

 With a custom-made crown from Tysons Dental Esthetics, Dr. Berrada can help you restore your weakened tooth’s strength as well as its appearance.
 What’s more, they can do it in a single appointment thanks to CEREC.